YEC Event Recap: YEC Escape 2017

 On day three, members enjoyed a breakfast bar up at Sky Lodge.
 While some hit the slopes to ski and ride, others simply relaxed among the beautiful scenery.

-Since pre-event surveys indicated that many members were interested in writing a book about their experiences, the content selected for the day’s Fireside Chat was about why every entrepreneur should write a book with Zach Obront of Scribe Writing.
+Since pre-event surveys indicated that many members were interested in writing a book about their experiences, the content selected for the day's Fireside Chat was about why every entrepreneur should write a book with Zach Obront of Scribe Media.
 YEC Founder Scott Gerber facilitated again, touching on the reasons why one should write a book, how to go about it, and what your strengths are when it comes to content creation, which can give you inspiration for the topic of your book.

 Afterwards, members headed outside for Beam Suntory's exclusive Whiskey Run.
 Beam offered a mini bottle of 12-year old Suntory Hakushu Single Malt Whiskey for guests who volunteered to participate in this competitive fun.